msokolet/regbench/README.md

 4. Open Anaconda Prompt.
 5. Change directory to the package folder with `cd regbench`
 6. Create the regbench environment with `conda env create -n regbench --file environment.yml`
-7. Open pipeline.ipynb
+7. Open regbench.ipynb
 8. Activate the regbench environment.
 In Visual Studio Code, this is done by [pressing select kernel](https://code.visualstudio.com/assets/docs/datascience/jupyter/native-kernel-picker.png) in the top-right corner and then picking 'regbench' from the dropdown menu.
 9. Download the recording .mat.
-10. Make sure the parameters at the beginning of the pipeline match the directory and name of the recording .mat.
+10. Make sure opts['dir'] and opts['rec_name'] at the beginning of the pipeline respectively match the directory path and name of the recording .mat.
 11. Run all cells

 Subsequent runs: